 APPLYING TO MESA

-- Applications are accepted once a year during the months of March-June for the upcoming Fall semester.
+- Applications are accepted once a year during the end of the Spring semester and beginning of Summer semester for the upcoming Fall semester.

 - Students who miss the deadline or applied and were not accepted are welcome to apply the following year.